Pain · German engineering

 Cultural translation gap

 US sales meetings go well, then nothing.
-The German register lands as engineering depth where the US buyer expected commercial outcome.
+The German sales language lands as engineering depth where the US buyer expected commercial outcome.
 Not a language problem.

 See the pain →